 - for all other emails – newsletters and marketing communication – choose a similar, but different domain name.
 Example: @kapwingPR.com.

 These emails should go out from a different IP.
 This way, if you encounter reputation and deliverability issues with your marketing campaigns, your business emails won’t be impacted.
 You wouldn’t want receipts or other important transactional messages to end up in people’s spam folder or not be delivered at all.

-Are you warming up your IPs?
+Not warming up your IPs

 There are lots of dubious players online.
 A growing portion of the Internet is directed to capture sensitive information, generate click fraud, track user behavior, and use email for questionable purposes.
 As email grew as a medium, inbox providers became more and more reluctant in trusting senders.
 Actually, they distrust everyone until they prove their legitimacy.